Proposed United States acquisition of Greenland

-The United States has long viewed Greenland as vital to national security.
-In the early 20th century, it included Greenland among several European possessions in the Western Hemisphere to preemptively seize and fortify in the event of a threatened attack on the US.
+The US has long seen Greenland as vital for the defense of its mainland, and former war plans listed Greenland as one of the territories the US would seize and fortify in a hypothetical war.
 During World War II, the US invoked its Monroe Doctrine and occupied Greenland to prevent use by Germany following the German occupation of Denmark.
-The US military remained in Greenland after the war, and by 1948, Denmark abandoned attempts to persuade the US to leave.
-The following year, both countries became members of the NATO military alliance.
-A 1951 treaty gave the US a significant role in Greenland's defense, and, about 1953, construction began on Thule military base, now known as Pituffik Space Base, located in northwest Greenland.
-The US military frequently takes part in NATO exercises in Greenlandic waters.
+The US military remained in Greenland after the war, and by 1948 Denmark abandoned attempts to persuade the US to leave.
+The following year, both countries became NATO members.
+A 1951 treaty gave the US a significant role in Greenland's defense and allowed it to have bases there.
+The US eventually shut all of its bases except for Thule Air Base (now Pituffik Space Base).
+While the US military often takes part in NATO exercises in Greenlandic waters, it has been warned that a US annexation of Greenland would effectively end NATO.
+Another oft-speculated motive for US acquisition of Greenland is to gain control of its natural resources.